simeononsecurity/simeononsecurity.ch/content/articles/10-essential-cybersecurity-checks-for-your-home-network/index.en.md

 ### Choosing and Installing Antivirus Software

-When it comes to choosing and installing antivirus software, there are several important factors to consider. **Network anomalies detection** is one such factor that should not be overlooked.
+When it comes to choosing and installing antivirus software, there are several important factors to consider. **Network anomalies detection** is one such factor that shouldn't be overlooked.
 By implementing antivirus software that includes network anomalies detection, you can enhance the security of your home network.
 This feature allows the software to [monitor network traffic and identify any unusual or suspicious behavior](https://www.stanfieldit.com/network-security/).
 By detecting and alerting you to potential threats, network anomalies detection can help prevent unauthorized access and protect your personal information.

 ### Regularly Scanning for Malware